Dung040125/AdventureWorks---Procurement-Operations-Dashboard-Power-BI-/README.md

 </p>

 📌 **Analysis (Operational Efficiency & Delivery):**
-*   **Key Discoveries:**

-1.  **Stability of Core Products & Lead Times:**
-    *   **Average Unit Price: 38.16** for the tracked "conventional units" (most likely related to `ProductID` 528), indicating consistent pricing from suppliers.
-    *   **Average Lead Time Overall: 19.45 days**.
-This is the standard time from order placement to receipt, a crucial KPI for planning.
+The company's operational efficiency and delivery demonstrate **stability and good control** across various aspects: from core product unit prices (average **38.16**), average overall lead time (**19.45 days**), to ancillary cost rates (freight ~2.48%, tax ~8.00%) remaining stable across months.
+The business also prioritizes specific shipping methods (IDs 5 & 4 account for the majority of orders), indicating optimization in transport channels.

+*   #### **Maintain Stability & Optimize Existing Processes:**
+    *   The stability of core product prices and ancillary costs allows for **more accurate procurement cost forecasting**.
+Internal order processing time is quite stable (averaging **~9 days**).
-    *   **Active Vendors YTD: 86 vendors** in 2014 (the most recent year with data), showcasing a diversified supply base.
+    *   Having **86 active vendors in the most recent year (2014)** indicates a diversified supply base, which helps mitigate risks.

-2.  **Preferred Shipping Methods:**
-    *   The business predominantly relies on **Ship Method IDs 5 (1523 orders) and 4 (1085 orders)**, accounting for the majority of the approximately 4012 historical orders.
-This suggests optimization in selecting transport channels.

-3.  **Ancillary Cost Structure (Freight & Tax):**
-    *   **Freight costs constitute about 2.48% and taxes about 8.00%** of the total SubTotal value.
-    *   These rates exhibit **remarkable stability across months**, making procurement cost forecasting more accurate.

-4.  **Monthly Order Value Fluctuation & Processing Efficiency (Aggregated Across Years):**
+    *   💡
+        *   Continue maintaining good relationships with suppliers to ensure stability in pricing and lead times.
+        *   Closely monitor the **slight increase in order processing time to 9.22 days in November**; investigate the cause (possibly due to year-end workload) and implement corrective measures to maintain operational efficiency.

+*   #### **Leverage Opportunities from High-Value Transactions & Seasonal Optimization:**
-    *   *Average Order Value:* While order volumes might decrease in certain months, **October stands out with a significantly high average order value (over $20K)**, suggesting strategic purchases or high-value item procurement.
+    *   While order volumes might decrease in certain months, **October stands out with a significantly high average order value (over $20K)**, suggesting strategic purchases or procurement of high-value items concentrated during this period.
-    *   *Average Order Processing Time:* Internal processing is quite stable, **averaging around 9 days**.
-However, a **slight increase to 9.22 days in November** warrants attention, possibly due to year-end workload increases.

-**Overall Narrative:**
-This page reveals **stability and control** in detailed operations: from consistent core product unit prices and preferred shipping channels to maintained ancillary cost rates.
-Concurrently, it highlights points of attention such as **high-value orders concentrating in October** and a slight **fluctuation in year-end order processing efficiency**, opening avenues for further optimization.
+    *   💡
+        *   Further analyze high-value orders in October: this presents an opportunity to **negotiate better terms** or **plan cash flow effectively** for these large transactions.
+        *   In conjunction with seasonality insights from cost analysis, assess whether concentrating high-value orders in October is the optimal strategy or if they could be more evenly distributed.
 ---

 ## 🔎 Final Conclusion & Recommendations